 UNTITLED ART is an international, curated art fair founded in 2012 that focuses on curatorial balance and integrity across all disciplines of contemporary art.
 UNTITLED, ART innovates the standard fair model by selecting a curatorial team to identify, and curate a selection of galleries, artist-run exhibition spaces, and non-profit institutions and organizations, in dialogue with an architecturally designed venue.

-Voloshyn Gallery is proud to present on Untitled, Art artists like Nikita Kadan and Lesia Khomenko.
+Voloshyn Gallery is proud the present the works of Ukrainian artists Nikita Kadan and Oleksiy Sai at Untitled ART.

 Nikita Kadan presentshis works Tiger’s Leap, The Sun and Satellite, as well as a work from the Broken Flag Pole series.
 This series addresses the legacy of the avant-garde (including the works of the artist Vasyl Yermilov), offering a modern take on it.
 The Broken Flag Pole is comprised of iron, resin-covered shields and silk prints of photographs of the ruins caused by the military hostilities in Donbas.
 The Sun and Satelliteis a continuation of the Private Sun series, started in 2013.
 Window bars in the shape of the sun are a crucial element of post-Soviet urban landscapes.
 Despite offering an ostensibly vibrant and optimistic image, bars emblematize repressions, limitations and the subjugation of individuality in the Soviet space.
 Tiger’s Leapreconstructs the spears made by the rebellious workers of the machine-building plant in Horlivka (Donbas) during the 1905 military uprising.